Megatsunami: Overview

+Recent findings show that the nature of a tsunami depends upon the volume, velocity, initial acceleration, length, and thickness of the landslide generating it.
+Volume and initial acceleration are the key factors which determine whether a landslide will form a tsunami.
+A sudden deceleration of the landslide may also result in larger waves.
+The length of the slide influences both the wavelength and the maximum wave height.
+Travel time or run-out distance of the slide also will influence the resulting tsunami wavelength.
+In most cases, submarine landslides are noticeably subcritical, that is, the Froude number (the ratio of slide speed to wave propagation) is significantly less than one.
+This suggests that the tsunami will move away from the wave-generating slide, preventing the buildup of the wave.
+Failures in shallow waters tend to produce larger tsunamis because the wave is more critical as the speed of propagation is less.
+Furthermore, shallower waters are generally closer to the coast, meaning that there is less radial damping by the time the tsunami reaches the shore.
+Conversely tsunamis triggered by earthquakes are more critical when the seabed displacement occurs in the deep ocean, as the first wave (which is less affected by depth) has a shorter wavelength and is enlarged when travelling from deeper to shallower waters.

 Determining a height range typical of megatsunamis is a complex and scientifically debated topic.
-This complexity is increased due to the fact that two different heights are often reported for tsunamis – the height of the wave itself in open water, and the height to which it surges when it encounters land.
-Depending upon the locale, this second or so-called "run-up height" can be several times larger than the wave's height just before reaching shore.
-While there is currently no minimum or average height classification for megatsunamis that is broadly accepted by the scientific community, the limited number of observed megatsunami events in recent history have all had run-up heights that exceeded 100 m.
-The megatsunami in Spirit Lake, Washington, USA that was caused by the 1980 eruption of Mount St. Helens reached 853 feet, while the tallest megatsunami ever recorded (Lituya Bay in 1958) reached a run-up height of 1720 feet.
+This complexity is increased by the two different heights often reported for tsunamis – the height of the wave itself in open water and the height to which it surges when it encounters land.
+Depending upon the locale, this second height, the "run-up height," can be several times larger than the wave's height just before it reaches shore.
+While there is no minimum or average height classification for megatsunamis that the scientific community broadly accepts, the limited number of observed megatsunami events in recent history have all had run-up heights that exceeded 100 m.
+The megatsunami in Spirit Lake in Washington in the United States generated by the 1980 eruption of Mount St. Helens reached 853 feet, while the tallest megatsunami ever recorded (in Lituya Bay in 1958) reached a run-up height of 1720 feet.
 It is also possible that much larger megatsunamis occurred in prehistory; researchers analyzing the geological structures left behind by prehistoric asteroid impacts have suggested that these events could have resulted in megatsunamis that exceeded 1500 metres in height.